ebassi/halting_problem/content/gnome/codes-of-conduct.md

-the world. there have been high profile cases, and speakers as well as attendees have finally started to stand up, and publicly state that they won't attend a convention or a conference (even if sponsored) if the organizers do not put in place this kind of documents.
+the world. there have been high profile cases, and speakers as well as attendees have finally started to stand up, and publicly state that they won't attend a convention or a conference (even if sponsored) if the organizers do not put in place these kind of documents.

 GNOME, as a community, was if not the first, one of the first high profile free software foundations to define and implement a code of conduct.
 I'll actually